You might see some changes here…

 Pinterest – great site – pity about the copyright

-Posted by jerry on March 25th, 2012 — Posted in New media, Photography, Technology, Writing
+Posted by Jerry on March 25th, 2012 — Posted in New media, Photography, Technology, Writing

 I have added a Pinterest blocker on this blog and here is why: Any images that are scraped from your site and put onto Pinterest become the property of Pinterest.
 While Pinterest asks people to ensure that they own the copyright or that the images are free of copyright, the site’s software removes all metadata from the image thus potentially absolving Pinterest on the basis that they had no way of knowing that the image was copyrighted by someone other than the poster.